nvictor/msn/README.md

 - `>`: Contraction, interval shrinking.
 - `↑` / `↓`: Octave transposition when used after a motif instance.

-Transformations stack left-to-right. `A←'` is read as reverse, then vary.
+Transformations apply left to right. `A←'` means reverse, then vary.

-## Semantics Rules
+## Rules

-- **Relative Pitch:** All degrees are relative to the current tonal center, which MEL leaves unspecified.
+- Degrees are relative to an unstated tonal center.
-- **Motivic Identity:** Named motif variants such as `A'` and `B'` may be defined as distinct related motifs.
+- Named variants such as `A'` and `B'` are distinct motifs.
-- **Functional Context:** Roles define the conversational intent of a motif within a phrase.
-- **Transformational Stacking:** Transformations are applied left-to-right.
-- **Implicit Closure:** Phrases are assumed to form a complete musical thought.

-## Constraints / Invariants

-- Motifs must be defined before use in a phrase.
 - Every motif instance must reference a defined motif identifier.
-- Transformations only apply to the motif instance immediately preceding them.
+- Transformations apply only to the motif instance immediately before them.
 - A motif instance has at most one phrase role, written at the end.
+- A phrase is assumed to form one complete musical thought.
-- MEL does not encode duration; it describes pitch contour and function.
+- MEL describes pitch contour and function, not duration.
 - If a distinction requires exact rhythm, harmony, articulation, or instrumentation, it is outside the scope of MEL.

 ## Live Mode (Shorthand)

-Optimized for high-speed capture during listening.
+Live mode is for quick capture while listening.

 - Use lowercase identifiers for quick motif names: `a`, `b`, `c`.
 - Omit brackets in simple chains if the reading is unambiguous.